scorelab/Go-social/README.md

 ## Getting Started

-To get started, you'll need to have the following software installed on your machine:
+To get started, you'll need to have the following softwares installed on your machine:

 - [`Node.js`](https://nodejs.org/en/)
 - [`React Native CLI`](https://reactnative.dev/docs/environment-setup)